 Drivers tend to go as fast as conditions allow.
 There are many design strategies, called “traffic calming measures”, those force drivers to slow down.
 These measures are self-regulatory and may deter drivers from roads heavily used by pedestrians.
 For example, speed bumps, textured pavement, and raised crosswalks remind a driver of his speed and cause him to slow.

 Roundabouts are equally effective but often cause confusion for all parties.

 I personally love the signs that flash the speeds of passing cars.
 I’ve never seen it fail to cause everyone to hit the brakes!

-The Federal Highway Administration lists many measures that, in additions to slowing traffic, can render pedestrians and cyclist more visible and street crossings safer.
+The Federal Highway Administration lists many measures that, in addition to slowing traffic, can render pedestrians and cyclists more visible and street crossings safer.
 The pedestrian bridge is great but not always feasible but an alternative on a wide street could be the installation of mid-crossing pedestrian islands.

-The unavoidable take-away is that drivers, pedestrians and cyclists all share responsibility for safety.
-Peds and cycists can wear reflective gear, Drivers and cyclists can slow down, no one should drive, walk or cycle distracted, all must keep vigilant, follow traffic laws and signals-they serve to keep everyone in their own lane.
-Don’t depend on the other guy to follow the rules-you may have the right of way but it’s no fun to explain that to a police office from your hospital bed.
-It is always better to stay safe than to call Grazian and Volpe for assistance in obtaining compensation for your injuries.
-But if you can’t stay safe stay with Chicago’s most trusted and experienced personal injury lawyers for over 30 years.
+The unavoidable takeaway is that drivers, pedestrians, and cyclists all share responsibility for safety.
+Peds and cyclists can wear reflective gear, Drivers and cyclists can slow down, no one should drive, walk or cycle distracted, and all must keep vigilant, and follow traffic laws and signals-they serve to keep everyone in their own lane.
+Don’t depend on the other guy to follow the rules, you may have the right of way, but it’s no fun to explain that to a police officer from your hospital bed.
+You should contact an experienced car accident lawyer as soon as possible to help you with your case.